All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Protect Your Muscle While Your Medication Works

-Muscle loss on GLP-1 medication is common, but it is not inevitable.
+Muscle loss on GLP-1 medication is common, but it isn't inevitable.
 The right combination of strength training, protein intake, and recovery habits keeps your lean mass intact while the medication strips away fat.
 FormBlends physicians understand this balance and build protocols that support active patients.
 Start your FormBlends consultation today.

 Related Articles